dmparrishphd/Shapiro/Files/README.md

 - each new file is placed at the next available slot.
 - each _sub_-directory contains:
   - zero to eight directories, named with the octal digits (`01234567`) or
-  - zero to eight files, named aribitrarily.
+  - zero to eight(ish) files, named aribitrarily.

-Next slot may be [here](https://github.com/dmparrishphd/Shapiro/tree/master/Files/6/0)
+Next slot may be [here](https://github.com/dmparrishphd/Shapiro/tree/master/Files/3/2/0)

 # Zero-Maintenance Software